Sunday, February 16, 2020 at 5 pm

 Monday, February 17, 2020 at 6pm

-Celebrating its 10th season, Opera Parallèle, in partnership with San Francisco’s legendary Hayes Street Grill, is pleased to present a two-night-only special event: the one-act opera Bon Appétit!, starring mezzo soprano Catherine Cook as culinary icon Julia Child.
-The evening, featuring a delectable dinner complete with specially-paired wine during the performance, will culminate in this one-woman tour de force taken from two episodes of Childs’ popular TV series, as the flamboyant master chef creates a classic French chocolate cake Le Gâteau au Chocolat Léminence Brune which is then served to the audience as dessert.
+Celebrating our 10th season, Opera Parallèle, in partnership with San Francisco’s legendary Hayes Street Grill, is pleased to present a two-night-only special event: the one-act opera Bon Appétit!, starring mezzo soprano Catherine Cook as culinary icon Julia Child.
+The evening features a multi-course seasonal dinner with musical accompaniment by Taylor See & pianist Keisuke Nakagoshi.
+The evening ends with the dazzling master Chef Julia creating her classic French chocolate cake Le Gâteau au Chocolat Léminence Brune which is then served to all as dessert.

 CATHERINE COOK (Mezzo Soprano) has excelled in a wide range of roles with leading opera companies throughout the United States.
 A former Merola participant and Adler Fellow with the San Francisco Opera, she has performed more than 50 roles in over 300 performances with San Francisco Opera over a span of 25 years.
 A National Winner of the Metropolitan Opera competition, Ms. Cook has also performed with the Metropolitan Opera, Houston Grand Opera, Lyric Opera of Chicago and Santa Fe Opera.
 A champion of new music, Catherine has sung in World premieres by Tobias Picker (Dolores Claiborne), Jake Heggie (Dead Man Walking), Tom Cipullo (After Life and The Parting), and Stewart Wallace (Bonesetter’s Daughter).
 Ms. Cook received a BM from Millikin University, an MM from Wichita State University, and an Artist Diploma in Opera from the Cincinnati Conservatory of Music.
 As an educator, Catherine has been on the Voice Faculty at SFCM since 2006, where she currently holds the Frederica von Stade Distinguished Chair in Voice.